Linda Douglas: 1928–1950: Early life

 Douglas was born Mary Joanne Tarola in Portland, Oregon to Mildred (née Andeerson) and Joseph Tarola.
 Her mother was a native of Alaska, born to Swedish immigrants, while her father was an immigrant from Italy.
 She had two older brothers, Hoyt and Ralph, and considered herself "a bit of a tomboy."
 Tall and blonde, Douglas was noticed at age 17 by a talent agent of Howard Hughes while sitting in a hotel lobby in Phoenix.
 She had been in Arizona at the time visiting her mother, who after divorcing Douglas' father relocated there for the drier climate in an effort to reduce symptoms of arthritis.

 Douglas initially accepted Hughes' invitation and flew with her mother to Los Angeles on one of Hughes' private airplanes to complete screen tests.
 Recalling the event, Douglas said: "Even then, Howard Hughes had a questionable reputation regarding women.
 This was after he had produced The Outlaw with Jane Russell and had a slew of famous girlfriends, including Jean Harlow.
 Anyway, my father got wind of this–my parents were divorced–and he got word to Howard Hughes that if he laid a hand on me, he'd shoot him."
-After completing screen tests, Douglas was offered a film contract by Hughes at RKO Pictures, but declined as her father insisted she complete her education first.
+After completing screen tests, Douglas was offered a film contract by Hughes at RKO Pictures, but declined.
+First, her father insisted, she must complete her education.
 She returned to Portland, where she finished her senior year at Grant High School.
 Douglas worked as beauty contestant and model in Portland, and was named queen of the Portland Rose Festival in 1947.